Five-Card Draw Poker: A Timeless Classic

 Five-Card Draw Poker follows a straightforward structure, making it accessible to players of all skill levels.
 Each player is dealt five cards face down, and the goal is to form the best possible five-card poker hand.
 After an initial betting round, players have the option to discard and draw one or more cards in an attempt to improve their hand.
 This draw phase introduces an element of chance and strategic decision-making, as players must weigh their current hand’s strength against the potential benefits of discarding and drawing new cards.

-Five-card draw Poker typically employs a fixed-limit betting structure where the betting amounts are predetermined for each betting round.
-This structure adds a layer of strategic complexity to the game, as players must carefully consider their betting decisions within the confines of the fixed betting limits.
-The game typically begins with an ante, a small blind bet placed by each player before the cards are dealt.
-This initial betting round is followed by three betting rounds:
+Five-card draw poker typically uses a fixed-limit betting structure, with predetermined amounts for each round.
+This adds strategic complexity as players must make careful betting decisions within these limits.
+The game starts with an ante, a small blind bet from each player before the cards are dealt, followed by three betting rounds.

 1. First Draw Round: After receiving their cards, players have the option to bet or fold.
 If a player bets, the remaining players must either call the bet (match the amount), raise the bet (increase the amount), or fold.